pytube/pytube/README.md

 # In this case, we'll need to specify both the codec (mp4) and resolution
 # (either 360p or 720p).

+# We can also get the highest resolution available using the
+# get_highest_quality() method.
+An optional preferred filetype extension can be
+# specified as a string, otherwise we default to 'mp4', if available.
+The function
+# will favour the highest quality over the preferred filetype, though.

+video = yt.get_highest_res(preferred='mp4')

 # Okay, let's download it!
 video.download()